bhauman/bhauman.github.com/drafts/clojurescript-dots-game-reduce.md

 In my last post I went for a straight forward implementation of the Dots game.
-My intention was not to get to meta or respond the endless array of shoulds that come into my head while I'm programming.
+My intention was not to get to meta or respond the endless array of *shoulds* that come into my head while I'm programming.

-Now it's time to re-evaluate.
+Now it's time to reevaluate.

 I am going to display drawing code similar to the last post because this is going to be the event source for this post.